-Lucid dreaming has come in to popular culture in recent years, and may provide a way of managing nightmares and distressing dreams in the future.
+Lucid dreaming has come into popular culture in recent years and may provide a way of managing nightmares and distressing dreams in the future.
 What is lucid dreaming?
-Can people make themselves lucid dream?
+Can people make themselves lucid dreams?
 What insights can be gained from lucid dreaming research?
 To understand all about lucid dreaming we spoke with Dr Benjamin Baird, a researcher specialising in the study of human cognition and consciousness using lucid dreaming.

 Dr Moira Junge (Health Psychologist) and Dr David Cunnington (Sleep Physician) host the monthly podcast, Sleep Talk – Talking all things sleep.

 Leave a review and subscribe via Apple Podcasts